 The way people deal with this condition can vary as much as the reasons for the PTSD itself.
-Some will be able to live a relatively normal life that is interrupted by episodes which express themselves in various ways.
-Others will essentially be so debilitated that they can’t carry out day to day tasks that most people would simply take for granted.
+Some will be able to live a relatively normal life that is interrupted by episodes that express themselves in various ways.
+Others will essentially be so debilitated that they can’t carry out day-to-day tasks that most people would simply take for granted.

 One of the most critical steps in dealing with any health issue, whether physical or mental, is confronting the problem and identifying it.
 Only then can you take positive actions to help yourself get better and make a full recovery.